bbuenoun/Fener/docs/manual.rst

 The :file:`config` file is the input data file of Fener.
 Config files are located in the directory :file:`config.fnr` in the main folder of the program.
 It is composed of two sections: :file:`PATHS` and :file:`VARIABLES`.
 It may include comments, prefixed by the character #.
 Unless otherwise indicated, units are always IS (e.g. m, K, W, etc.).
 The inputs required by each program option are indicated below.

 :file:`PATHS`
 This section of the configuration file tells the program which directories to search for files in which multidimensional inputs are defined.
-In \textbf{Fener}, multidimensional inputs are always defined in text files.
+In Fener, multidimensional inputs are always defined in text files.
 For example, the construction of a wall is a multidimensional input variable that contains the material indexes for each layer of the wall.
 Multidimensional inputs are the following:

 :file:`meteo`
 Meteorological information: air temperature, direct normal solar irradiation, diffuse horizontal solar irradiation, incoming longwave radiation and wind speed.